Transcend Thermally Broken Entrances

-Dawson introduces its Thermally Broken Entrances that are designed to meet the ever-increasing stringent energy efficiency building codes without losing the beautiful aesthetic appeal or the customization that Dawson is known for.
+Dawson introduces its Transcend Thermally Broken Entrances, designed to meet the ever-increasing stringent energy efficiency building codes without losing the beautiful aesthetic appeal or the customization that Dawson is known for.

-Find out why Dawson’s Thermally Broken Entrances make the most Energy-Efficient Doors.
+Find out why Dawson’s Transcend Thermally Broken Entrances make the most Energy Efficient Doors for custom commercial applications.

 The coefficient of heat transfer (U-value) was calculated by Dawson engineers using a simulation performed according to the NFRC 100 procedure and the ISO 15099 standard.
 THERM version 7.7.10 and WINDOW version 7.7.10 software developed by the Lawrence Berkley National Laboratory were used to perform all calculations.

 Figure 2 represents a complete Transcend center pivoted entrance.
 The overall size of the entrance is 79” wide x 85” tall to meet the NFRC standard model size.
 The total calculated U-value of this Dawson entrance is .40 (Btu/h ft2-F), and the SHGC is .208 (1” insulated Low-E glass was used in this calculation).

 The calculations are based on NFRC 100 standards with an exterior air temperature of -.4° F, an interior ambient temperature of 69.8° F, and an exterior wind velocity of 12.3 mph.
 Calculation reports are available upon request for our standard entrances (pairs of doors with an immediate frame or single door with an immediate frame).

 In the event that a project requires specific thermal analysis of a custom non-typical entrance, Dawson engineers can provide complete systems U-values upon request.
 This information will be submitted within our complete shop drawing submittal.

 Dawson’s Transcend Innovation